smart-on-fhir/installer-legacy/README.md

 * `fhir_server_secure_http`: API server
 * `app_server_secure_http`: App server

-What cerificates will be used?
+What certificates will be used?
 You have two options:

 1. Set `use_custom_ssl_certificates: true` and `custom_ssl_certificate_path: /path/to/cert/dir`.
 For an example, see our [testing server settings](provisioning/ci-server.yml#L5).
 And for an example of what the directory layout should look like, [see here](provisioning/examples/certificates).